Aeldrion/AESTD/README.md

 - Using a carrot on a stick (right-click detection)
 - Inventory changes

-### Benchmarking tool
+### Benchmarker
-The benchmarking tools can be used to evaluate accurately the performance cost of a function.
+Benchmarker is a benchmarking tool that can be used to evaluate accurately the performance cost of a function.
 This can be used to see what options are the most performant and therefore to optimise functions.

 ## Why should I use AESTD?